pizofreude/insightflow-retail-economic-pipeline/README.md

     ### **Dataset description**

     Overall performance of the wholesale & retail trade subsectors, covering sales value and volume.
+    Renaming of column name due to SQL Reserved Keywords conflict:

+    - `date` → `ymd_date`

+    These column names are renamed using our ingestion script.

     ### **Variable definitions**